sylvioneto/terraform_gcp/gke/README.md

 ```
 5. Update the kubernetes yaml files:
 - external-dns.yaml: set domain and service accounts created in step 3.
-- ingress-nginx: set the external-ip created in step 3.

 6. Run Cloud Build to deploy applications to GKE.
 Note: Update the project name.